awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-alias.md

 The value that you choose from the list or that you type in the field depends on the AWS resource that you're routing traffic to\.

-For information about what AWS resources you can target, see [Value/route traffic to](resource-record-sets-values-alias-common.md#rrsets-values-alias-common-target)\.
+For information about what AWS resources you can target, see [common values for alias records for value/route traffic to](resource-record-sets-values-alias-common.md#rrsets-values-alias-common-target)\.

 For more information about how to configure Route 53 to route traffic to specific AWS resources, see [Routing internet traffic to your AWS resources](routing-to-aws-resources.md)\.